gsa-tts-archived/handbook/pages/travel-and-leave/travel-and-leave-policies/moving.md

   Teleworker (onsite flexible: you go into an office two times or more per pay period).
 If you don’t know your status, tell us that.

-After receiving your information, PeopleOps will provide step-by-step guidance on how to proceed.
-They may need to process a Personnel Action Request (PAR) for you, depending on your unique situation.
-If your pay is changing as a result of your move, you will need to complete a new [Remote Work Analysis Tool](https://drive.google.com/file/d/1iTpdAzn5Jqi4DDk6o-C-hki7Fp-daK3R/view).
-PeopleOps will provide instructions.
-Your new pay rate will not be effective until your new Remote Work Analysis Tool is approved and the PAR is processed; this can take a few weeks.
+After receiving your information, your supervisor will work with TTS leadership on how to proceed.
+A Personnel Action Request (PAR) may need to be processed for you, depending on your unique situation.
+If applicable, your new pay rate will not be effective until your move is approved and the PAR is processed; this can take a few weeks.

 Below are a few key things to know.

 ## Updating your address & notifying benefits companies

-PeopleOps will advise when you should change your home address in HR Links; you can follow this
+Once your move is approved, you should change your home address in HR Links; you can follow this
 [step-by-step guide](https://drive.google.com/file/d/1CgfHaW3s_LvKvlnyzHb2BycfELGWotaj/view?usp=sharing)
 to make that change.
 You'll also need to